Use protective eyewear while soldering! Position the fume extractor close to- and over your working area!

 The most common technique in industrial electronics manufacturing.

-Instead of conventional solder thread, solder paste is used.
-Solder paste has the same ingredients as solder thread, but instead of being a solid wire, tiny beads of solder are suspended in a flux, resulting in a gel-like substance.
+Instead of conventional solder wire, solder paste is used.
+Solder paste has the same ingredients as solder thread, but instead of being a solid wire, tiny beads of solder are suspended in a viscous flux, resulting in a gel-like substance.
 In addition to being solder, it also weakly glues the components to the PCB even before soldering.

 Omega Verksted has facilities for doing reflow soldering, see Reflow Oven.